 Keynote speakers are John Lyden, Professor of Liberal Arts at Grand View University, Iowa (USA) and Sheila Nayar, Professor of English, Communication and Media Studies at Greensboro College, North Carolina (USA).

 Call for papers

-Scholars who explore the field of film and religion from this lived religion are encouraged to send in a proposal for a paper.
+Scholars who explore the field of film and religion from a lived religion perspective are encouraged to send in a proposal for a paper.
 Also, the diverse discussion of films from around the world is encouraged at this conference.

 Proposals should include a title, a 350-word description of the paper and also indicate whether visual media will be used during the presentation.
-Papers will be accepted for inclusion in the program based on blind review process.
-Also, information on the author and the authors home institution should be included.
+Also, information on the author and the author's home institution should be included.

 The (extended) deadline for submission is the 1st of May 2020.

 Registration to attend the conference can be made online through Eventbrite.
 The registration fee is €199.
 Students enrolled full-time in a university can register for a reduced rate (€99).
 The registration fee includes buffet lunches and refreshments.
 The opening reception and dinner can be booked at an additional charge of €20.